root4kaido/CMI2-Pipeline/README.md

 - A .npy file containing the pre-voting ensemble data
 - A .csv file containing the post-voting results

+ Examples of submitting predictions on Kaggle can be found at the link below: https://www.kaggle.com/code/nomorevotch/cmi-pipeline
+I have placed the trained models below: https://www.kaggle.com/datasets/nomorevotch/cmi2-pipeline-results

 The `notebook/cmi-pipeline.ipynb` demonstrates how to execute multiple inferences and perform ensemble operations.
-Examples of submitting predictions on Kaggle can be found at the link below. https://www.kaggle.com/code/nomorevotch/cmi-pipeline

 ## Total Pipeline